 Let me start by saying this next comment doesn’t apply to Zumba.
-If you’re reading this and you work at Zumba, go post whatever the heck you want.
+If you’re reading this and you work at Zumba, post whatever you want.

 As for the rest of you idiots responding to the latest Justin Timberlake trend (“Can’t Stop the Feeling”) and posting professionally made video of your office staff dancing.…

 You sell lawn products!
 Your buying audience is middle aged men!
 Are the grills dancing?
 NO!
-How is this even possibly a relevant audience or on message?
+How is this a relevant audience or on message?

 By the way, I’ll admit I’m jealous of the compelling economics of this content.
-I wish I had the budget to spunk content that likely cost a buck a view (per view, not thousand) to an audience of completely unrelated viewers.
-Anyone want to try to bring back Firefly?
-That would be even more popular and probably have similar economics…
+I wish I had the budget to spunk content that costs a buck a view (per view, not thousand) to an audience of unrelated viewers.

 Maybe you’ll get lucky and one of those kids will buy something for Father’s Day…